-Today I’m sharing my Summer Chickpea Salad.
-It brings summer tomatoes, spinach, and basil together with chickpeas, olives, and avocado in a bright, tangy lemon dressing.
+This Summer Chickpea Salad brings together summer tomatoes, spinach, and basil with chickpeas, olives, and avocado in a bright, tangy lemon dressing.

 Not only for their nutrition, but I just love how versatile they can be in dishes, and adding unparalleled heartiness.